daquexian/FlexibleRichTextView/README.md

 The default layout is [this](https://github.com/daquexian/FlexibleRichTextView/blob/master/library/src/main/res/layout/quote_view.xml).

 The root element of layout must be a `QuoteView` and the first child of it must be a `FrameLayout`.
 You can specify a button that takes the role of expanding or collapsing the QuoteView on click by adding `app:buttonId=your_button_id` in QuoteView.
 When the button is clicked, the `onButtonClick(View view, boolean collapsed)` method of `OnViewListener` will be invoked, you could modify the text of button or do other things according to the status of `QuoteView`.

+## LaTeX
+See [this](https://github.com/daquexian/FlexibleRichTextView/blob/master/library/src/main/java/com/daquexian/flexiblerichtextview/Tokenizer.java#L339) for LaTeX tags.
+They cannot be customized temporarily.

+## Table
+The grammer for table is the same as [GitHub](https://help.github.com/articles/organizing-information-with-tables/), except for the pipes on either end of the table cannot be omitted.

 ## Callbacks
 In interface `FlexibleRichTextView.OnViewClickListener`, three callbacks are declared, including `OnImgClick(ImageView imageView)`, `OnAttClick(Attachment attachment)` and `OnQuoteButtonClick(View view, boolean collapsed)`.